GauravC4/pokedexcli/README.md

 ## Cache

-Implements inmemory cache by default with a garbage collection loop to remove expired keys.
+Implements inmemory cache by default to cache http responses from pokeapi along with a garbage collection loop to remove expired keys.
 Optionally it also has a redis implementation which can be used by invloking `NewRedisCache` function.